Education

 Learn the basics of light, lenses, and telescope designs.

-Visible light is electromagnetic radiation with wavelengths roughly between 380 nm (violet) and 780 nm (red).
+Visible light is electromagnetic radiation with wavelengths roughly between 400 nm (violet) and 700 nm (red).
 Wavelength determines the color we perceive.
-Drag the slider to see how color changes across the visible spectrum.
+Every wavelength also has a corresponding frequency — the number of wave cycles per second — related by f = c / λ, where c is the speed of light.
+Shorter wavelengths mean higher frequencies.
+Drag the slider to see how color and frequency change across the visible spectrum.

 Note: The colors shown may not exactly match the wavelength stated; this demo is intended to illustrate the visible spectrum.